howonlee/mertonon/docs/roadmap.md

 Community edition unless noted otherwise or we have a fit of pique or something.
 The vast majority will be CE, is what I'm saying, basically.

+- Less woopzoopy woopleboopy and more cutthroat politics example
+- User and login FE
+- FE testing - set some FE testing up
 - Completely trivial authz (admin-only authz)
 - Non-quarter-assed CI/CD
 - Error screens
+- Use banlist for password
 - Probabilistic semantics (follow Kolmogorov's first properly)
 - Weight thing in logspace (conform to fitt's), and with a value enter thing
 - Model updates lol, going through to API and views